ethanbonin/Template-for-TS-Webpack-React-Electron/README.md

 ## Build and Packing App
 - [ ] todo: Write Section

+## Env for publishing
+In order to start packaging your app, you need to create a `.env.sh` file with the parameter & set the GH_TOKEN variable.

 ## Releasing App
 - [ ] todo: Write Section